-In a recent exploit of a smart home device, hackers proved their disturbing potential and severely frightened a family by convincing them that the U.S. had gone to war with North Korea.
+In a another exploit of a smart home device, hackers proved their disturbing potential and severely frightened a family by convincing them that the U.S. had gone to war with North Korea.
 The cyber criminals found a way into the family’s Nest security cameras and used the device to issue warnings of impending missile strikes.
 Terrified by the dispatches, the family eventually learned from Nest that their device had been compromised by a hacker.

 At the current stage of their evolution, smart devices are designed to provide convenience and a certain “wow” factor.
 Security features, sadly, have been put on the backburner.

 But as it becomes increasingly clear that there could be disastrous consequences, tech companies that manufacture these devices must start addressing the need for security and privacy features to protect us.